World Watch List: 24

 - Pray that all recently closed churches will reopen, and the 2006 law regulating worship will be repealed.

-- Request that converts who have counted the cost for following You will have access to a community of Christians to support and build them up.
+- Pray that converts who have counted the cost for following Jesus will have access to a community of Christians to support and build them up.

 - Pray for the establishment of strategic relationships between Christians and local leaders of influence, which will inspire greater respect among communities towards Christianity.